 Group Reconstructions- Tax Implications

-There are many types of transaction that group companies may be involved in, from a (relatively) straightforward sale of a company to a third party, through to more complex deals such as hive-downs/hive-ups and demergers.
+Group companies can be involved in many types of transaction, from a (relatively) straightforward sale of a company to a third party, through to more complex deals such as hive-downs/hive-ups and demergers.

 Getting the important tax consequences of these deals correct hinges on a good understanding of the corporation tax rules involving groups.
 These rules will be covered thoroughly, particularly where they have undergone major reform in the recent past.

 The course will include practical examples, such as merging two trades into one company or demerging L&B from a trading company, so that the former can be owned privately.

 Although emphasising the corporation tax areas, the course will also cover relevant personal tax points for shareholders, along with practical issues, such as obtaining clearance on anti-avoidance legislation from HMRC.

 - Company losses